Steve2Go/throttle2/README.md

 An installer is included in the iOS app to help you install this.
 The Mac version does not have this requirement.
 You can still use Throttle without ffmpeg, but video thumbnails will be generic play icons.

-*Note for windows users - due to the vast difference between windows and \*nix systems, I've made the assumption that Windows Subsystem for Linux is installed.
-You can install it with `wsl --install` from powershell.
+*Note for windows users - due to the vast difference between windows and \*nix systems, I've made the assumption that you're using the built in openSSH, but it's largely untested.
 If anyone wants to help me test this / expand windows supprt, let me know.

 Enjoy!